inoas/gleam-cake/README.md

 ## Scope

-This is an SQL query building library, thus it is not concerned about:
+This is an SQL query building library, thus it is not concerned about executing queries or decoding return values from queries, but merely about being a flexible and powerful too to compose and craft SQL read and write queries.

-1. ~Executing queries.~
-2. ~Decoding return values from queries.~

 ### Goals